Last updated on November 3rd, 2019 at 08:14 pm

 While his suggestions are sound, I think removing the chatter that goes on in our heads with meditation should always be included in any program.
-It’s the voice in our head that drives us to the ice cream isle at the nearest 7-11 at 2:00am.
+It’s the voice in our head that drives us to the ice cream aisle at the nearest 7-11 at 2:00 am.

 In this video below Joan Ifland reveals how eliminating sugars and flours from our diet can dramatically improve our health and outlook on life.

 She draws comparisons between food addiction and other addictions, such as drug dependence and alcoholism.
 She talks about the role food companies play in our growing obesity epidemic.
 Ifland also provides guidance on which foods to eat, which to avoid, and the best way to eat foods to reduce cravings.

 What sets off the dragon is what I really want to know.
 Any ideas?

 In the meantime, me and the dragon will be wrestling over here in the corner next to the cookie dough ice cream.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.